openfaas/workshop/README.md

 * Become a sponsor for [OpenFaaS on GitHub](https://github.com/sponsor/openfaas)

-You can pick a predefined tier and its benefits, a custom monthly tier, or send a one-time amount.

 ## Requirements:

 We walk through how to install these requirements in [Lab 1](./lab1.md).
 Please do [Lab 1](./lab1.md) before you attend an instructor-led workshop.